 You can easily spend a full afternoon here, it’s such a pretty area and there are cafes and restaurants too so you can stay for lunch and dinner.
 In my opinion, this is the best things to do in Riyadh for tourists!

 13. Riyadh Season

-During the Winter, Riyadh Season is on which includes Winter Wonderland, The Boulevard and many other events around the city.
+During the Winter and into the start of Spring, Riyadh Season is on which includes Winter Wonderland, The Boulevard and many other events around the city.

 These are events that have been set up for Saudi locals from Riyadh and other parts of Saudi to attend but also to attract foreign visitors to the Kingdom by offering more entertainment places in Riyadh and fun things to do in Riyadh.

 During the Summer, Riyadh will have fewer events happening because the weather gets extremely hot and locals stay inside more.

 But Saudi Arabia seems to be focused on providing as much entertainment in Saudi Arabia as possible so it is worth downloading the Riyadh Season app to check what is happening and speak to some locals about what entertainment in Riyadh is on, no matter when you visit.

 Did you know that up until about 2017 there were no cinemas in Saudi Arabia!

 Now that there are, going to the cinema is a popular activity and one of the popular things to do in Riyadh for locals, especially at night, and late at night.

 You may not find this interesting, but like going to the mall and going to coffee shops, this is what Saudi’s do in Riyadh and if you want to experience the best of Riyadh, I suggest you join in on activities like this too!